Instructions for single abstracts

 7. Evaluation procedure

-Each abstract will be reviewed by 3 to 4 reviewers and scored on the basis of the following criteria:
+All submitted proposals will be reviewed by the Congress Management Committee (CMC).
+Each proposal will be reviewed by 3 to 4 reviewers and scored on the basis of the following criteria:

 - Does the abstract follow the guidelines?